mbsa-tud/tsad_platform/README.md

 ##### Use of anomalous validation set

 *INFO: An anomalous validation set can be used to calculate the static thresholds prior to testing the models.
 In order to do this, the test set will be split to obtain an anomalous validation set and a test set.
-If no anomalous validation set is used, or it doesn't contain any anomalies, most of the static thresholds will be calculated on the test set directly.*
+If no anomalous validation set is used, or it doesn't contain any anomalies, most of the static thresholds will be set on the test set directly.*

 To enable the anomalous validation set, do the following: